Natural Health Products

 What is this product used for?

 When taken by mouth, blessed thistle has traditionally been used to help increase appetite and digestion.
-It is also used to relieve an upset stomach or as an expectorantexpectorantan agent that thins mucus (phlegm) so that it can be absorbed or coughed up to help cough up phlegm.
+It is also used to relieve an upset stomach or as an expectorant to help cough up phlegm.

-When applied to the skin, it has also been used to treat boils, wounds, and ulcers.
+When applied to the skin, it has also been used to treat wounds and cuts.

 There is not enough reliable research available to show whether blessed thistle is effective for these conditions.